Natália Correia: Biography

 Natália Correia was born in Fajã de Baixo (Ponta Delgada), São Miguel, Azores.
-She was the daughter of Maria José de Oliveira, a primary school teacher born in Capelas who had a small success with writing romances, and Manuel de Medeiros Correia; married in 1918.
+She was the daughter of Maria José de Oliveira, a primary school teacher born in Capelas who had some minor success with writing romances, and Manuel de Medeiros Correia, who married in 1918.
 At the age of eleven, Natália and her older sister, Carmen de Oliveira Correia, and mother moved to Lisbon, while their father emigrated to Brazil.
 She began her studies in Lisbon, and quickly found her interest in literature, inititally publishing her first work, for children: A Grande Aventura de Um Pequeno Herói and specific poetry.

 She continued her career in drama, romance, translation, journalism, and editing, becoming familiar with the media in all its forms, as well as television.
 It was during her work on the program Mátria that she advocated her own special form of feminism, which flowed counter to the politically correct format of the movement.
 She called it matricismo, where she showed the woman as an archetype of liberal eroticism: passionate and feminine; later her literary notions of patria (the nation or fatherland) and mátria (the woman) would be extended to fratria (fraternity).

 Correia's deep affection for her native island's natural beauty is demonstrated profoundly in the themes, images and symbols portrayed in her works, as well as by her affinity with fellow countrymen authors Antero de Quental and contemporary Vitorino Nemésio.
 She was much influenced by surrealism, Galician-Portuguese poetry, and mysticism, and her works span the spectrum from poetic romanticism to satire.
 She worked in many different genres: poetry, essays, theater, and anthologies.

 With a talent for oratory and a combative nature, she became active in the opposition movement to the Estado Novo regime of António Oliveira Salazar, participating in the Movimento de Unidade Democrática (Movement for Democratic Unity) in 1945, and supporting the Presidential candidacies of Generals Norton de Matos (1949) and Humberto Delgado (1958), as well as joining the Comissão Eleitoral de Unidade Democrática (Electoral Commission of the Democratic Unity) in 1969.
 For her activism she was condemned to three years in prison, with a suspended sentence, for the publication of her work Antologia da Poesia Portuguesa Erótica e Satírica (Anthology of Portuguese Erotic Poetry and Satire), considered offensive by the authorities in 1966.
 She was also tried for editorial responsibility for Novas Cartas Portuguesas (New Portuguese Letters) written by Maria Isabel Barreno, Maria Velho da Costa and Maria Teresa Horta.

 Natália was responsible for coordinating the publications of Editora Arcádia, one of the important Portuguese editorials of the time.
 In 1971, with colleagues Isabel Meireles, Júlia Marenha and Helena Roseta, she started the bar Botequim, where during the decade between 1970 and 1980 she met with a great part of the Portuguese intellectual community.